 What: Smart, connected products and solutions with AIoT

-The smartness of an AIoT-enabled product or solution is usually either related to an individual physical product/asset ("product/asset intelligence"), or to a group/fleet of assets ("swarm intelligence").
+The smartness of an AIoT-enabled product or solution is usually related to either an individual physical product/asset ("product/asset intelligence") or to a group/fleet of assets ("swarm intelligence").
 Technically, asset intelligence is enabled via edge computing, while swarm intelligence is enabled via cloud computing.
-Asset intelligence is applying AI-algorithms to data which is locally captured and processed (via sensors), while swarm intelligence is applying AI-algorithms to data which is captured from multiple assets via IoT-technologies in the cloud.
+Asset intelligence applies AI-algorithms to data that are locally captured and processed (via sensors), while swarm intelligence applies AI-algorithms to data that are captured from multiple assets via IoT technologies in the cloud.

 For AIoT systems with a high level of complexity, it can make sense to apply Digital Twin concepts to create a digital representation of the physical entities.
-The Digital Twin concept can help with managing complexity and establishing a semantic layer on top of the more technical layers.
+The Digital Twin concept can help manage complexity and establish a semantic layer on top of the more technical layers.

-AI (or Machine Learning, one of the most important sub-sets of AI) makes use of different types of methods.
+AI (or Machine Learning, one of the most important subsets of AI) makes use of different types of methods.
 The three main methods include supervised, unsupervised and reinforcement learning.
 They are explained in the AIoT 101.
-Different, highly specialized AI/ML methods support a wide range of use cases.
-AIoT is focusing on those use cases which are most relevant when dealing with physical products or assets.
+Varied, highly specialized AI/ML methods support a wide range of use cases.
+AIoT focus ones those use cases that are most relevant when dealing with physical products or assets.
 To mention just one example from the figure shown here, supervised learning can be used for image classification, which plays an important role in optical inspection in manufacturing.
-While the adoption of AI and ML has become already mainstream in some areas like social media or smart phones, for many AIoT use cases this is still not the case.
+While the adoption of AI and ML has already become mainstream in some areas like social media or smartphones, for many AIoT use cases this is still not the case.
 There is a famous quote from James Bell at Dow Jones, which says that "Machine Learning is done in Python, AI in PowerPoint.".
-The goal of the AIoT Playbook is to explore and enable use cases which make use of real AI in the context of IoT, mainly utilizing supervised, unsupervised and reinforcement learning.
+The goal of the AIoT Playbook is to explore and enable use cases that make use of real AI in the context of the IoT, mainly utilizing supervised, unsupervised and reinforcement learning.

-An important differentiation which we are making in the AIoT Playbook is between smart connected products and smart connected solutions.
+An important differentiation that we are making in the AIoT Playbook is between smart connected products and smart connected solutions.
 Smart, connected products are often very highly standardized, feature-rich and well rounded.
-Smart, connected solutions on the other hand are often more custom, ad-hoc solutions.
-They are often designed to solve a specific problem, e.g. for a particular production site, a particular energy grid, etc. Obviously, this is not a black and white differentiation.
+Smart, connected solutions on the other hand are often more custom, ad hoc solutions.
+They are often designed to solve a specific problem, e.g., for a particular production site, a particular energy grid, etc. Obviously, this is not a black and white differentiation.
 There are also often cases that are a bit of both product and solution.